rafaelmagalhaesguedes/AvatarUrlGenerator/README.md

 # Avatar URL Generator

-This is a simple Avatar Generator built with React.
+This is a simple Avatar URL Generator built with React.
 It uses the [Rick and Morty API](https://rickandmortyapi.com/api/character) to generate random avatars.

 ## Features